varous/varous/README.md

 -  Hi, I’m Sourav.
--  learning Artifical Intelligence and Machine Learning, Dynamic Programming, and a bunch of other courses at university.
+-  Learning Artifical Intelligence and Machine Learning, Dynamic Programming, and a bunch of other courses at university.
--  currently pursuing BSc Computer Science at Goldsmiths, University of London.
+-  Currently pursuing BSc Computer Science at Goldsmiths, University of London.
--  looking to collaborate on open source projects in machine learning, human computer interaction and natural language processing.
+-  Looking to collaborate on open source projects in machine learning, human computer interaction and natural language processing.

 <!---
 varous/varous is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.